Getting Better RV Wi-Fi Internet

 - Try streaming some video.

-If the experience while near the access point is a good one, then using long-range Wi-Fi extending gear may help with Wi-Fi performance at your more distant campsite or marina berth.
+If the experience near the access point is good, then using long-range Wi-Fi extending gear may help improve Wi-Fi performance at your more distant campsite or marina berth.

-But if the experience is not good near the access point, save yourself some frustration and time and find another way online.
+However, if the experience is not good near the access point, save yourself some frustration and time by finding an alternative online.

-If the performance is bad up close, there is nothing further you can do to improve it, except perhaps complain to management.
+If the performance is poor up close, there is little you can do to improve it, except perhaps to complain to management.

 RV Wi-Fi Internet Worthiness Video